Freelancer vs Employee: How do I classify my workers?

 This article provides an overview of worker classification about how to determine if your worker is an independent contractor vs employee.

-It’s important for business owners to understand the proper classification of independent contractor vs employee.
+It’s important for business owners to understand the proper classification of an independent contractor or freelancer vs employee.
 How do you know who is an employee or an independent contractor?
 The answer to this question has important ramifications on business taxes.

 Worker classification determines whether or not a business is required to withhold: